Resilience in the Classroom: Stories about Overcoming Adversity in Picture Books

 Children's picture books about overcoming adversity are a powerful tool for teaching resilience and determination in the classroom.
 These inspiring picture books can help your students build resilience and learn valuable life lessons.
 So join us as we explore some of our favorite picture books and discover how they can help your students overcome adversity and achieve their goals.

 Disclosure: This stories about resilience post contains affiliate links.
 If you purchase anything through them, I will get a small referral fee and you will be supporting me and my blog at no extra cost to you, so thank you!
 You can find more information here.

-Why Use Picture Books about Resilience in the Classroom?
+Why Use Picture Books about Overcoming Adversity in the Classroom?

-Reading books about overcoming challenges to your students will let them see characters in difficult situations and using different strategies to push through them.
-They are great discussion starters for you to use to bring up the benefits of being resilient, including:
+Reading stories about resilience lets your students see characters in difficult situations and use different strategies to push through them.
+They are great discussion starters to bring up the benefits of being resilient, including:

 - managing emotions appropriately

 - using judgement to change tack in difficult situations

 - working cooperatively, sharing and taking turns